-The Arabs came to Morocco from the Middle East to extend both their power and their religion over the land.
-While some Jewish Amazigh tribes converted, many Jews refused to give up their religion.
-Over time, the majority of Jews moved from rural areas to Arab-controlled towns and cities, where they fell under the protection of the Sultans.
-As Sultans tried to extend their power over rural Amazigh tribes, occasionally the tribes would attack the cities, using Jews as scapegoats for their problems.
-In general, however, Arabs and Jews developed mutually-supportive roles within urban society, although they lived clearly in separate cultural worlds.
+Most Jewish Amazigh sub-groups converted to Islam, but some of them refused to give up their religion.
+Over time, the majority of Jews moved from rural areas to Arab-controlled towns and cities, where they fell under the protection of the sultans.
+As sultans tried to extend their power over rural Amazigh sub-groups, occasionally the sub-groups would attack the cities, using Jews as scapegoats for their problems.
+Amazigh sub-groups conquered Morocco and established dynasties from 1060-1549.
+Since then, Arab dynasties have ruled Morocco, including the current Alaouite dynasty.